AnarchoTechNYC/meta/train-the-trainers/practice-labs/securing-a-shell-account-on-a-shared-server/README.md

 There is a huge amount of information packed into this one line.

+> :beginner: The exact welcome message you are sent may be slightly different than the one printed above.
+In particular, version numbers may change depending on when exactly you are reading this.
+Don't be alarmed if there are slight differences between the example outputs in this guide and your own lab environment.

 [Ubuntu](https://www.ubuntu.com/) is the name of a free operating system distribution.
 This server purports to be [version 16.04.5](http://releases.ubuntu.com/16.04/) of that operating system. ["LTS" is Ubuntu's abbreviation for "long term support."](https://wiki.ubuntu.com/LTS) An LTS release of Ubuntu is a version of the operating system that the vendor promises to maintain for a longer period of time than other versions.
 System administrators tend to prefer LTS releases (or whatever equivalent terminology is used by their operating system of choice) because it makes their jobs easier as fewer incompatibilities are introduced between software version releases.

 Ubuntu is a derivative of [Debian](https://www.debian.org/), another operating system in the same family.
 In this case, the system is using the GNU/Linux kernel, specifically version `4.4.0-133-generic`.
 Furthermore, the kernel is built to run on the `x86_64` hardware architecture.